deepjavalibrary/djl-demo/apache-spark/spark3.0/image/README.md

-# DJL Spark Text Example
+# DJL Spark Image Example

 ## Introduction
-This folder contains 5 demo applications built with Spark 3.0 and DJL to run text related tasks.
+This folder contains 3 demo applications built with Spark 3.0 and DJL to run image related tasks.

-- QuestionAnsweringExample: Example to run question answering on Spark.
-- TextClassificationExample: Example to run text classification on Spark.
+- ImageClassificationExample: Ready to run for image classification using built in model from Model URL
-- TextEmbeddingExample: Example to run text embedding on Spark.
-- TextEncodingExample: Example to run text encoding / decoding on Spark.
-- TextTokenizationExample: Example to run text tokenization on Spark.
+- ObjectDetectionExample: Ready to run for object detection using built in model from Model URL
+- SemanticSegmentationExample: Ready to run for semantic segmentation using built in model from Model URL

 ## Setup